Uncategorized

 Short form insight for (voice) actors, part 1

 Insights 1, Insights 2, Insights 3, Insights 4 Thoughts on acting, VO and going for it, in no particular order.
 Practice doesn’t make perfect.
-Practice makes permanent.
-Become a magnet: The question isn’t, “How do I find opportunity, representation and work?”
-It’s, “How do I get good enough so that opportunity, representation and work find… Read More ›
+Practice makes permanent. * Become a magnet: The question isn’t, “Where do I find opportunity, representation and work?”
+It’s, “How do I get good enough so that opportunity, representation and work… Read More ›

 Avoid the “Talent Mill”